 Do you need to build a customized 4D connection dialog?
 Interested in connecting your client application to different servers?
-Two different scenarios that 4D v18 allows you to handle.
-This blog post is for you if you want to create a custom remote connection dialog or deploy merged, standalone 4D applications to merged 4D servers.
+These are two scenarios that 4D v18 lets you to handle.
+This blog post is for you if you want to create a custom remote connection dialog and connect it to merged 4D servers.
 Keep reading!

 Why should I write my own connection dialog?

-You want to customize 4D’s standard dialog for remote connections to the server.
+You want to customize the standard dialog for remote connections to the server.

-When you deploy your application and create several databases.
-For example, you may have a different database for each subsidiary of a group.
-In the connection database, you can manage which server databases users can connect to and allow them to connect directly.
+When deploying your application and creating several distinct databases.
+For example, a different database for each subsidiary of a group.
+In the connection database, you can manage which servers and databases users can connect to and allow them to connect directly.

-A related way of using a custom dialog is to choose which archived fiscal year database users can connect to.
+Another way of using a custom dialog is to choose which archived fiscal year database users can access.

-If you deploy several products and want your users to use a single “portal” application which allows them to connect to each product.
+If you deploy several products and want your users to use a single “portal” application to connect to each product.

-A software publisher has a server farm hosted in the cloud, each one corresponding to a business need.
-They used to deploy as many remote applications as the user can access to the servers.
-Now, the developer can create a “directory” database.
-Using HTTP requests or remote datastores, each server maintains its status and connection information to the “directory” server.
-The merged, standalone connection application can then query the directory database, view a list of available servers, and then connect to one.
+A software publisher has a server farm hosted in the cloud with each server corresponding to a specific business need.
+Previously, they deployed as many remote applications as the number of users that could access the servers.
+Now, they can they can deploy a single remote application for all servers with a “directory” database.
+Using HTTP requests or remote datastores, each server sends its status and connection information to the “directory” server.
+The connected merged application can then query the directory database, view a list of available servers, and connect to one.

 How to do that?

-We’ve extended the OPEN DATABASE command to permit connecting to a 4D Server.
-You just need to generate a 4DLink file which contains the server location and port, then pass it as a parameter to the command.
-The merged, standalone application will automatically stop its code and connect to the server, becoming a typical remote application.
+First, you need to create a connection database containing your own connection dialog.
+The OPEN DATABASE command has been extended to permit connecting to a 4D Server.
+Generate a 4DLink file containing the server location and port, then pass it as a parameter to the command.
+The standalone application will automatically stop its code and connect to the server, becoming a typical remote application.